Searching ...

 The total inventory of homes for sale was 21% less than the prior year.
 However, condos did have an inventory gain of nearly 9%.

 However, the sustained 1.7 months of inventory showed demand for Charleston area homes remains stable.
 Even though fewer people are buying due to greater economic factors, fewer homes are on the market.
-Home prices may not be record high, but July saw price growth rebound after two months of decline, with a 1.5% YOY increase and a 1.8% YTD increase.
+The median home prices may not be record high, but July saw price growth rebound after two months of decline, with a 1.5% YOY increase and a 1.8% YTD increase.
 Median prices for July 2023 were $405,000.
 Condos had the most price growth, at 9.7% to $340,000.
+Potential buyers are still scouting for homes.

 A chart of Charleston West Virginia Real Estate market updates